OWASP/API-Security/2019/en/src/0xa2-broken-user-authentication.md

 ## How To Prevent

-* Make sure you know all the possible flows to authenticate to the API (mobile/ web/deep links that implement one-click authentication/etc)
+* Make sure you know all the possible flows to authenticate to the API (mobile/ web/deep links that implement one-click authentication/etc.)
 * Ask your engineers what flows you missed.
 * Read about your authentication mechanisms.
 Make sure you understand what and how they are used.
-OAuth is not authentication, and neither API keys .
+OAuth is not authentication, and neither is API keys.
 * Don't reinvent the wheel in authentication, token generation, password storage.
 Use the standards.
-* Credential recovery / forget password endpoints should be treated as login endpoints in terms of brute force, rate limiting and lockout protections.
+* Credential recovery/forget password endpoints should be treated as login endpoints in terms of brute force, rate limiting, and lockout protections.
 * Use the [OWASP Authentication Cheatsheet][3]
 * Where possible, implement multi-factor authentication.
-* Implement anti brute force mechanisms to mitigate credential stuffing, dictionary attack and brute force attacks on your authentication endpoints.
+* Implement anti brute force mechanisms to mitigate credential stuffing, dictionary attack, and brute force attacks on your authentication endpoints.
   This mechanism should be stricter than the regular rate limiting mechanism on your API.
 * Implement [account lockout][4] / captcha mechanism to prevent brute force against specific users.
 Implement weak-password checks.
-* API keys should not be used for user authentication, but for [client app / project authentication][5].
+* API keys should not be used for user authentication, but for [client app/ project authentication][5].

 ## References